Attending a Program

 Registration typically begins an hour before opening remarks and the first session.
 Program location does vary, so please check your confirmation letter for detailed information on check-in location.
 The majority of our programs are held at Georgetown University Law Center, McDonough Hall, 600 New Jersey Avenue, NW, in the Hart Auditorium on the first floor of the building.
 If you are unsure where to go, please call us at (202)662-9890.

-All visitors to McDonough Hall must enter through 2nd Street entrance to the building.
+All visitors to McDonough Hall must enter through New Jersey Avenue NW entrance to the building.

 For most programs, we secure a discounted block of rooms at a hotel near the Law Center, please see the specific program's webpage for further information.
 This information may also be found in the program's brochure.
 From time to time, our suggested hotel does sell out.
 Other hotels within walking distance of the Law Center that we recommend are: